OISF/suricata/doc/userguide/performance/runmodes.rst

 .. image:: runmodes/autofp2.png

 Finally, the ``single`` runmode is the same as the ``workers`` mode, however there is only a single packet processing thread.
-This useful during development.
+This is mostly useful during development.

 .. image:: runmodes/single.png